-Welcome to Weill Cornell's Conflicts Management Office (CMO).
+Welcome to the Weill Cornell Medicine (WCM) Conflicts Management Office (CMO).
 On this page, you will find information to assist you in understanding the meaning of the terms "Conflict of Interest" and "Conflict of Commitment."
 We also provide information concerning University and federal policies regarding conflicts of interest.

 WCM Conflicts Survey of Interests and Commitments

 Every Weill Cornell Medicine faculty member and all staff is required to complete the Conflicts Financial Interests and Commitment survey.
 For those who have no interests to disclose, the submission of the Conflicts Survey is required as a certification of such.
 The Conflicts Survey is required at a minimum once annually; however, should any financial interests change over the course of that year, an update to the Conflicts Survey is required within 30 days of the change.
 Please refer to the policies linked below for specific definitions on what constitutes a financial interest and/or commitment that may be a conflict to the institution.

 Those receiving NIH funding will also need to complete the tutorial below.
 If you are a researcher that falls under the PHS FCOI regulation, you must complete the NIH Tutorial on Financial Conflict of Interest.

 If you are an investigator on research that is overseen by the Food & Drug administration (FDA), you will also need to report financial conflicts to the research sponsor for their reporting, as required, to the FDA.
 Further information on conflicts reporting in FDA-Sponsored Research.

 Research personnel on any grants or contracts funded by an agency or organization that follows the Public Health Service FCOI regulations (NIH, AHRQ, ACS, AHA, CDC, etc) are required to complete conflicts training.
 This training must be renewed every four years.

 Training is available via the Weill Research Gateway (WRG) by using your WCM CWID and password.